renglo/tank/CLOUD_README.md

 Open tower/.env.production and tower/.env.development and paste the WebSocket URL as is

+In the "Integration request settings"
-IMPORTANT: Check that HTTP proxy integration Info is set to False
+IMPORTANT: Check that HTTP proxy integration Info is set to: False
+IMPORTANT: Check that the Content Handling is set to : Convert to Text